folio-org/folio-org.github.io/guides/automation.md

 [http://folio-testing.aws.indexdata.com/](http://folio-testing.aws.indexdata.com/)

-The frontend (Stripes) is rebuilt every hour from the latest master branch of the UI code.
-(See [Jenkins job](https://jenkins-aws.indexdata.com/job/Automation/job/stripes-testing/).)
+The frontend (Stripes) is rebuilt every two hours from the latest master branch of the UI code.
+(See [Jenkins job](https://jenkins-aws.indexdata.com/job/Automation/job/folio-testing-stripes/).)
 The backend (Okapi) is built every day at about 01:00 UTC from the latest master branch of the backend code.
-(See [Jenkins job](https://jenkins-aws.indexdata.com/job/Automation/job/folio-testing-backend01/).)
+(See [Jenkins job](https://jenkins-aws.indexdata.com/job/Automation/job/folio-testing-backend/).)
 There is no attempt to verify that the frontend dependencies are met by the backend modules, so there may be errors caused by that mismatch.

 ### folio-snapshot